rebeccapanel/Rebecca/README.md

 - The configuration file can be found at `/opt/rebecca/.env` (refer to [configurations](#configuration) section to see variables)
 - The data files will be placed at `/var/lib/rebecca`
 - For security reasons, the Rebecca dashboard is not accessible via IP address.
 Therefore, you must obtain an SSL certificate and access your Rebecca dashboard by opening a web browser and navigating to `https://YOUR_DOMAIN:8000/dashboard/` (replace YOUR_DOMAIN with your actual domain)
-- You can also use SSH port forwarding to access the Marzban dashboard locally without a domain.
+- You can also use SSH port forwarding to access the Rebecca dashboard locally without a domain.
 Replace `user@serverip` with your actual SSH username and server IP and Run the command below:

 ```bash
 ssh -L 8000:localhost:8000 user@serverip